Realizations are extremely important moments in the human life.

 That people are basically lovable at their core, can be one of life’s biggest realizations.

-I once heard Caroline Myss calmly state that people either enhance your energy or they drain it.
+I once heard Caroline Myss calmly state that people either enhance your energy or drain it.
 “It can be no other way,” she explained.
-After the accident I was able to see clearly that this is indeed the case.
+After the accident, I could see clearly that this is indeed the case.

 3. It Takes Strong Hands to Hold a Paradox

-Just because I love people, doesn’t mean that I have to welcome every person into my environment — this is what I realized.
+Just because I love people doesn’t mean I have to welcome every person into my environment — this is what I realized.

-I don’t have to solve the mystery as to how I can like someone, yet still identify them as someone who is not a good match for me personally.
+I don’t have to solve the mystery of how I can like someone yet still identify them as someone who is not a good match for me.

-You know that analogy of the frog in the pot of water?
-The water heats up so slowly that the frog doesn’t notice it, so he doesn’t bother to hop out of the pot once the water reaches a boil.
+Do you know that analogy of the frog in the pot of water?
+The water heats up so slowly that the frog doesn’t notice it, so he doesn’t bother to hop out of the pot once it reaches a boil.

-After the accident, I was able to see things about our culture that I wasn’t able to see as clearly before the accident.
+After the accident, I could see things about our culture that I couldn’t see as clearly before the accident.